fyc1007261/fyc1007261.github.io/_pages/about.md

 ### About Me

 I am Yifan Cai, a senior undergraduate student at Shanghai Jiao Tong University.
-My research interest is in distributed systems.
-I have been working with Prof. [Jianping He](https://jianping-he.github.io/) on designing data aggregation protocols in distributed network systems.
+My research interest is in operating systems, database and networks.

+I worked with Prof. [Jianping He](https://jianping-he.github.io/) on designing data aggregation protocols in distributed network systems.
 A paper was published in IEEE CDC 2018.

-Now I'm working with Prof. [Vincent Liu](http://vincen.tl/) at University of Pennsylvania as a research intern.
-We are trying to design applications which are able to run efficiently on disaggregated systems.
-A paper has been accepted by CIDR 2020 and we are still working on it.
+From July 2017 to December 2017, I worked with Prof. [Vincent Liu](http://vincen.tl/) at the University of Pennsylvania as a research intern.
+We focused on designing applications which are able to run efficiently on disaggregated systems.
+A paper has been accepted by CIDR 2020.

 I am now looking forward to a graduate program for 2020 fall.